matrix-org/matrix-spec-proposals/proposals/3659-invite-rules.md

        1. `"all"`: Break from the `m.invite_rules` check and continue.
        2. `"has-shared-room"`: Get all Rooms Invitee is in, and check if the Inviter has a `"join"` membership state.
           If the Inviter does not have at least one shared room, Reject the invite request.
-       3. `"has-direct-room"`: Check if the Invitee's account state `"m.direct"` exists.
+       3. `"has-direct-room"`: Check if the Invitee's account data state `"m.direct"` exists.
           - If true, test if the content of `"m.direct"` contains a key which is the Inviter's MXID.
             - If `True`, test if the Invitee has a `"join"` membership state in any rooms defined in the key's value.
 If no matches are found, reject the invite request.
             - If `False`, reject the invite request.